Matthew 17:9-13; Mark 9:9-13

 The One Who Restores All Things

-Having heard the Father’s voice on the mountain, the disciples fell on their faces for fear; but, Jesus touched them and said, “Rise, and have no fear.”
-That’s our Lord’s way – first fear and then, “Fear not,” first conviction then forgiveness.
+Having heard the Father’s voice on the mountain, the disciples fell on their faces for fear, but Jesus touched them and said, “Rise, and have no fear.”
+That’s our Lord’s way – first fear and then, “Fear not,” first conviction and then forgiveness.
 But the “fear not” and the forgiveness only come when we’ve humbled ourselves as these men did.

 Coming down the mountain, the disciples asked a sensible question for that time.
 They knew Jesus was the Christ (though they did not know what all that would entail), but the scribes, who for all their failures did know the law and the prophets, said that Elijah must come first (that is, before the Messiah) to “restore all things.”
 “Well, the Messiah is here.
 Where’s Elijah?”
 Jesus affirmed what the scribes taught (Malachi 3:1; 4:5-6; Matthew 11:11-15; Luke 1:17, 76-80), that Elijah must come first.
 But then Jesus said that Elijah had come, and he was murdered, just as the Son of Man would be.
 Then the disciples understood that Jesus was talking about John the Baptist.